Skip to Main Content

 - Watch the noise level at the desk; an ordinary conversation can be heard upstairs with perfect clarity.

-- Students may not make exceptions to our policies; refer the question to Cate or Forrest, If it's an evening or weekend and you need to call us, you have our home phone numbers in the "Need Help?" box to the right.
+- Students may not make exceptions to our policies; refer the question to Cate or Laura, If it's an evening or weekend and you need to call us, you have our home phone numbers in the "Need Help?" box to the right.

 Rules of the House: